Semiconductor industry in Taiwan: History

-Challenges Facing Industry Development
+Challenges facing industry development

-Cyber Espionage and Cybersecurity Threats
+Cyber espionage and cybersecurity threats

 The Taiwanese semiconductor industry has become a primary target of Chinese intelligence operations due to its global strategic importance.
 Chinese state-sponsored actors have engaged in cyber espionage campaigns aimed at acquiring proprietary Taiwanese semiconductor technologies and undermining supply chain resilience.
 For example, a 2024 report by cybersecurity firm FireEye identified a surge in activity by the Chinese-affiliated threat group APT41, which targeted Taiwan's semiconductor research institutions through spear-phishing emails and the deployment of custom malware tools such as Cobalt Strike and PlugX.

 A joint investigation by the Hsinchu, Taipei, and New Taipei City prosecutors' offices revealed in September 2024 that eight Chinese semiconductor firms—including Naura Technology Group Co, Shanghai New Vision Microelectronics Co, and iCommsemi—allegedly concealed their corporate identities to recruit engineers from Hsinchu Science Park illegally.
 These efforts form part of a broader pattern of cyber and human intelligence operations, which, according to Taiwan's Ministry of Justice Investigation Bureau (MJIB), resulted in over 2.4 million cyber intrusion attempts per day in 2024—double the volume recorded in 2023.

 To counteract these threats, Taiwan has passed amendments to its National Security Act, tightening restrictions on foreign investment in key technologies and enhancing legal penalties for unauthorized technology transfers.
 Taiwan has also established partnerships with international cybersecurity firms and government agencies, including the U.S. Cybersecurity and Infrastructure Security Agency (CISA) and Japan's National Center of Incident Readiness and Strategy for Cybersecurity (NISC), to coordinate on intelligence sharing and best practices.
 In parallel, the Taiwanese government has funded public-private cybersecurity initiatives and expanded educational outreach programs focused on cyber hygiene for businesses and academic institutions.